bartvanhoey/Usefulness/Documents/BoostProductivity.md

-# Boost Your Productivity as a Developer

-1. Invest in a good desk set up

-   - use a least 2 monitors (min 27" LG)
-   - buy a fast, high-end computer (Lenovo ThinkStation i9 64GB)
-   - invest in a good keyboard (Logitech ERGO K860)
-   - keep your desk always clean
-   - buy a good headset with charging station (Sennheiser MB Pro 2 Bluetooth USB UC ML Headset)

-2. When working on a laptop, use a docking station and the same keyboard and mouse you use at your desk

-3. Buy a good comfortable office chair

-4. Keep learning.

-5. Keep up-to-date with the technology you are using
-   - update to the latest version of the technology you are using

-6. Invest in the high-quality Tools

-   - Buy a good IDE.
-I recommend using Rider over Visual Studio Professional
-   - StepSize

-7. Explain things to junior developers

-8. Learn to write Clean Code and avoid Code Clutter

-9. Don't Repeat Yourself (DRY)

-10. Learn to write Code in a Functional Style

-11. Use Code Snippets

-12. Try to Automate repetitive Tasks

-13. Write Unit Tests

-14. Always use GitHub Repositories

-15. Learn the Shortcut

-16. Avoid using your mouse

-17. Always Study ... try to deepen knowledge, learn not always a new language

-18. Clipboard history

-19. Use plugins

-20. Write a tutorial or blog post about a specific topic

-21. Split Screen/Pinned Tabs

-22. Make use of Generics

-23. Pay for Pluralsight, Udemy, etc.

-24. Take a Twitter account and follow the experts in the technology you are using

-25. Learn Refactoring Techniques

-26. Keep your computer always on

-27. Follow interesting YouTube channels

-28. Be always on the lookout for new concepts/technologies/libraries

-29. Use Artificial Intelligence for coding Assistance

-30. Avoid distractions, Block Facebook, Twitter, Instagram, etc.

-31. Stop Waisting Time

-32. Learn to navigate in your IDE/your codebase

-33. Work with a good Mentor/Coach

-34. Look for a good project to work on

-35. Organize your BookMarks in your Browser

-36. Stay Healthy & Exercise

-37. Create Rules in your Outlook

-38. Use a Coding Standard and stick to it

-39. Have a good reusable password you can use for different accounts

-40. Make clever use of libraries that help you to boost your productivity

-41. Stop arguing which technology is better

-42. Learn to use the Debugger

-43. Don't be afraid to ask questions!

-44. If you are stuck and you spent more than 30 minutes on a problem, ask for help

-45. If you are stuck and you spent already quite some time on a problem, take a break and come back later

-46. If you are stuck and you spent already quite some time on a problem, try to explain the problem to a colleague

-47. If you are stuck and you spent already quite some time on a problem, try to explain the problem to a rubber duck
+# Enhancing Developer Productivity

+1. **Invest in a High-Quality Desk Setup:**
+   - Utilize at least two monitors (minimum 27", such as LG).
+   - Purchase a high-performance computer (e.g., Lenovo ThinkStation with an i9 processor and 64GB RAM).
+   - Invest in an ergonomic keyboard (e.g., Logitech ERGO K860).
+   - Maintain a clean and organized desk.
+   - Acquire a quality headset with a charging station (e.g., Sennheiser MB Pro 2 Bluetooth USB UC ML Headset).

+2. **Optimize Laptop Usage:**
+   - Use a docking station and the same keyboard and mouse from your desk setup when working on a laptop.

+3. **Invest in an Ergonomic Office Chair:**
+   - Ensure comfort and support with a high-quality office chair.

+4. **Commit to Continuous Learning:**
+   - Regularly update and expand your knowledge base.

+5. **Stay Current with Technology:**
+   - Try to use the latest versions of the technologies you work with.

+6. **Utilize High-Quality Tools:**
+   - Choose a robust IDE, such as Rider over Visual Studio Professional.

+7. **Mentor Junior Developers:**
+   - Share knowledge and explain concepts to less experienced developers.

+8. **Write Clean, Efficient Code:**
+   - Avoid code clutter and adhere to best practices for writing clean code.

+9. **Follow the DRY Principle:**
+   - Do not repeat yourself; ensure code reusability and maintainability.

+10. **Embrace Functional Programming:**
+    - Learn and apply functional programming techniques.

+11. **Leverage Code Snippets:**
+    - Use snippets to speed up repetitive coding tasks.

+12. **Automate Repetitive Tasks:**
+    - Utilize automation tools to streamline workflows.

+13. **Write Unit Tests:**
+    - Ensure code reliability and maintainability with comprehensive unit tests.

+14. **Use GitHub Repositories:**
+    - Always manage your code with GitHub for version control and collaboration.

+15. **Master Keyboard Shortcuts:**
+    - Increase efficiency by learning and using keyboard shortcuts.

+16. **Minimize Mouse Usage:**
+    - Rely more on the keyboard to navigate and perform tasks.

+17. **Pursue In-Depth Study:**
+    - Continuously deepen your knowledge rather than always learning new languages.

+18. **Utilize Clipboard History:**
+    - Implement clipboard history tools for better text management.

+19. **Employ Useful Plugins:**
+    - Enhance your development environment with productivity-boosting plugins.

+20. **Share Knowledge through Writing:**
+    - Write tutorials or blog posts on specific topics to reinforce your learning.

+21. **Use Split Screen/Pinned Tabs:**
+    - Organize your workspace with split screens and pinned tabs for better multitasking.

+22. **Apply Generics:**
+    - Make use of generics to write more flexible and reusable code.

+23. **Invest in Learning Platforms:**
+    - Subscribe to resources like Pluralsight and Udemy for continuous learning.

+24. **Engage with the Community:**
+    - Follow experts on Twitter to stay updated with industry trends.

+25. **Learn Refactoring Techniques:**
+    - Regularly refactor code to improve structure and readability.

+26. **Keep Your Computer On:**
+    - Ensure your development environment is always ready for work.

+27. **Follow Educational YouTube Channels:**
+    - Learn from industry experts by subscribing to relevant YouTube channels.

+28. **Stay Informed on New Technologies:**
+    - Be proactive in learning about new concepts, technologies, and libraries.

+29. **Utilize AI for Coding Assistance:**
+    - Leverage artificial intelligence tools to enhance coding productivity.

+30. **Eliminate Distractions:**
+    - Block distracting websites like Facebook, Twitter, and Instagram.

+31. **Avoid Wasting Time:**
+    - Be mindful of time management and stay focused on tasks.

+32. **Navigate Your IDE Efficiently:**
+    - Become proficient in navigating your IDE and codebase.

+33. **Seek Mentorship:**
+    - Work with a mentor or coach for guidance and support.

+34. **Choose Meaningful Projects:**
+    - Engage in projects that offer valuable learning and growth opportunities.

+35. **Organize Your Bookmarks:**
+    - Maintain an organized collection of bookmarks in your browser.

+36. **Prioritize Health and Exercise:**
+    - Maintain physical and mental well-being to enhance productivity.

+37. **Create Outlook Rules:**
+    - Use rules to organize and manage emails efficiently.

+38. **Adhere to Coding Standards:**
+    - Follow established coding standards to ensure consistency and quality.

+39. **Use Secure, Reusable Passwords:**
+    - Implement strong, reusable passwords for various accounts.

+40. **Leverage Productivity Libraries:**
+    - Use libraries and frameworks that enhance development efficiency.

+41. **Avoid Technology Debates:**
+    - Focus on practical solutions rather than debating over technologies.

+42. **Master the Debugger:**
+    - Learn to use debugging tools effectively to resolve issues quickly.

+43. **Ask Questions Freely:**
+    - Don’t hesitate to ask for help or clarification when needed.

+44. **Seek Help When Stuck:**
+    - If stuck for more than 30 minutes, ask for assistance.

+45. **Take Breaks to Solve Problems:**
+    - Step away from a problem if stuck for an extended period and return later.

+46. **Explain Problems to Colleagues:**
+    - Articulate issues to colleagues for better understanding and solutions.

+47. **Use the Rubber Duck Debugging Method:**
+    - Explain problems to a rubber duck or an inanimate object to gain clarity.

+48. **Practice Pair Programming:**
+      - Collaborate with a colleague to solve problems and share knowledge.